HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 ---
 title: Introducing Ion
-date: January 4, 2016
+date: September 22, 2016
 author: Chris Hodapp
 tags: haskell
 ---

 To-do:

+- Get Ion up to date with Ivory master and hackage version
 - Get Ion onto Hackage.
+- Bullet-point list or short description: What is Ion?
-- Get a Nix build into Ion and maybe Ivory.
+- Get a Nix build into Ion and maybe Ivory (?)
-- Write a post on Ivory?
+- Write a post on Ivory (?)
+- Get a real example of CPS.
+- Get a real example of something with timing.
+- Composition-of-CPS example.

 Background: Atom & Ivory {#background}
 ====